TypeGuja/AlKAsH3D-Engine/README.md

 <img width="726" height="482" alt="image" src="https://github.com/user-attachments/assets/d6093d4b-4b09-4eeb-a5a2-b6e3c72ac31a" />
 **I also don't like that the GPU heap is created 3 times

-also possible problems (according to assumptions deepsek)
+also possible problems (according to assumptions deepseek)

-Why 3D Objects Aren't Rendering in the Engine – GitHub Issue Draft

 ---